Your mission, should you decide to accept it (cue the Mission Impossible! music) is to:

 I was happy to report to the family at a 50th anniversary party for my Uncle Edward Seaver in September 1990 that the legend was true.

-Yes, all of this work was done in published books and periodical articles with source citations, so it wasn't original research on my part by any stretch of the imagination.
+All of this work was done in published books and periodical articles with source citations, so it wasn't original research on my part by any stretch of the imagination.
 But when you are just starting out, finding resources like these are a godsend, and they lead you to original source material.
 Subsequently, the General Society of Mayflower Descendants has published a book for descendants of William White:

 Robert S. Wakefield (editor), Mayflower Families Through Five Generations: Volume 13: Family of William White (Boston, Mass.: General Society of Mayflower Descendants, 1997).